rapidsai/devcontainers/USAGE.md

 [The VS Code
 docs](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container)
 are the definitive source of information for this topic.

+You can use devcontainers in VS Code either locally (docker running on your local machine) or with VS Code's remote-ssh or remote-tunnel connections.
+To use the devcontainers on a remote machine, connect normally using SSH or tunnel, and then follow the VS Code docs for using the dev containers.
+There is no special way to connect directly to a devcontainer on a remote host.
+You must go via SSH/tunnel first.

 Specifically for RAPIDS repos, we frequently have multiple folders for different library configurations.
 Pay attention to which build environment you need when